h1romas4/libymfm.wasm/README.md

 #### WASI Commnad Line Interface (`examples/libymfm-cli`)

-Building the WASI command line interface requires disabling the library's `WASI reactor` mode, so the build requires a patch of the source code.
+Building the WASI command-line interface requires disabling `WASI reactor` mode of the library, so the build requires a patch to the source code.

 Pacth `Cargo.toml`